The Intellectual Property Review: Turkey

 vi Patents and utility models

 A new invention can be protected as a patent or utility model.
 Both patents and utility models require the invention to be novel and capable of industrial application.
 The requirements for acquiring a utility model are less stringent than for patents.
 The registration process for utility models is significantly simpler and faster than for patents.
 The length of protection is also different for patents and utility models.

 Signs indicating the origin of a product can be registered as geographical indications.
 Products that have a specific quality, reputation or characteristic attributable to a particular place, area, region or country can be a geographical indication.

-Until 10 January 2017, decree laws, such as the Trademark Decree and the Patent Decree, covered the industrial property rights.
-On 10 January 2017, the Industrial Property Law (the New Law) entered into force and abolished previous IP-related decree laws.
-The New Law includes most of the provisions that were present in the abolished decree laws, as well as some new provisions.
+Until 10 January 2017, decree laws, such as the Trademark Decree and the Patent Decree, covered industrial property rights.
+On 10 January 2017, the Industrial Property Law (the IP Law) entered into force and abolished previous IP-related decree laws.
+The IP Law includes most of the provisions that were present in the abolished decree laws, as well as some new provisions.

-The New Law abolished all criminal sanctions for patent infringement.
+The IP Law abolished all criminal sanctions for patent infringement.
 Criminal sanctions apply only for trademark infringements, not for patent, utility model, industrial design or geographical indication infringements.

 Furthermore, mediation for commercial disputes regarding receivables and compensation claims has recently become mandatory in Turkey.
 This recent development was implemented on 1 January 2019.
 In this regard, the IP right owner must complete the applicable mandatory mediation proceedings before filing a lawsuit in relation to a commercial payment claim.